rogerkeays/novdl/README.md

     com.example.Demo

-If you need different functionality, you could rewrite get_view_class_name() and rebuild NoVDL.
+If you need different functionality, you could rewrite get_view_class_name() and recompile NoVDL.
 If there is enough demand, I'll make this function configurable.

 ## Value Expressions